brunoab/clamav-scan/README.md

 ClamAV Scan
 ===========

-Bash script to scan for viruses on unix/linux server using clamAV
+Bash script to scan for viruses on unix/linux server using clamAV, a mail is sent if a virus is found.

 Configuration
 -------------